 One of the first steps in the development of C/CAG's Equity Framework was conducting a review of San Mateo County race-based historical policies, practices, and other actions related to C/CAG's program area themes.
-Numerous examples of discriminatory land use and public policy abound, ranging from violent displacement of Native American and Japanese American communities, housing redlining in Menlo Park and East Palo Alto, decrepit Latino farmworker housing, to Highway 101 dividing and polluting African American communities.

-The historical summary was developed by first conducting a literature scan of online resources at the intersection of social equity, C/CAG's Program Areas, and San Mateo County and regional geographies.
-Several examples of California's long history of genocide, dispossession of land, infringement of civil liberties, and other social injustices happened right in San Mateo County.
-The summary of resources was iteratively presented and refined through input from C/CAG's staff and from participants of the project's Community Working Group and Agency Partner meetings.
+This historical summary was intended to provide a baseline local historical understanding to inform C/CAG's Equity Framework and its future equity advancement efforts.
+It was developed by first conducting a literature scan of online resources at the intersection of social equity, C/CAG's Program Areas, and San Mateo County and regional geographies.
+The summary of resources was then iteratively presented and refined through input from C/CAG's staff and from participants of the project's Community Working Group and Agency Partner meetings.